JacobRHall/JacobRHall.github.io/_pages/teaching.md

 <details class="accordion">
   <summary>Historical Political Economy</summary>

   This set of lecture notes is the backbone of a course on Global Economic History.
+I will link to the slidedeck as I develop the material.

  <ul class="no-bullets">
   <li>Lecture 1: Introduction</li>